Tips for Living Alone With Early-Stage Dementia

 Making minor changes in your home can create a safer environment.
 For example:

 - Get rid of unused items and extra furniture.
-If there are things you no longer use (such as clothing, appliances, decorations, and furniture) that are filling up your home, now is the time to remove them.
-Consider donating items in good condition to a charity.
-Some organizations will pick up from your home.
+If there are things you no longer use (such as clothing, appliances, decorations, and furniture), now is the time to remove them.
+Consider giving items to family and friends or donating items in good condition to a charity.
+Some organizations will pick items up from your home.

 - Install an automatic shut-off switch on the stove.
+This switch can help prevent a fire from starting if the stove is left on accidentally.
 If necessary, have your stove disabled.
-Instead, use a microwave or electric device with an automatic shut-off, such as a slow cooker or rice cooker, to heat up food.
+Consider using a microwave or cooking device with an automatic shut-off, such as a slow cooker or rice cooker, to heat up food.

-- Consider safety devices.
-Other safety devices you may want to consider include fall monitors, emergency call buttons, and GPS tracking systems.
-Ask a relative or friend to help you buy the right device and set it up.
+- Consider getting safety devices to alert others in an emergency.
+Personal safety devices you may want to consider include fall monitors, emergency call buttons, and GPS tracking systems.
+Talk to your doctor or social worker about finding an alert system to notify family and friends if you fall, become ill, or get lost.

-- Make sure smoke and carbon monoxide detectors are installed in or near the kitchen and all bedrooms.
-Check that the batteries are working.
-Set reminders to check the batteries every 6 months.
+- Make sure smoke and carbon monoxide detectors are installed and working throughout your home.
+These detectors should be installed in or near the kitchen and all bedrooms.
+Set reminders to check the batteries every six months.

 For more home safety tips, read the Home Safety Checklist for Alzheimer’s Disease.